-We believe early childhood educators are key players when it comes to children’s education.
+We believe the early childhood workforce are key players when it comes to children’s education.

 Early childhood educators not only support brain development and school readiness, parents of 130,000 Arkansas children rely on our services to earn a living.
 STRONG BRAINS are built through RELIABLE RELATIONSHIPS and STIMULATING PLAY with loving adults.

 Arkansas will have high-quality care & education options for every child & family and a diverse, highly qualified, well-supported early childhood workforce.
-In Arkansas, 2 out of 3 children under age 5 live in homes where both parents work.
-Many Arkansas children spend about 11,500 hours of their lives in child care in the years before kindergarten.
-That’s more time spent in early care and education settings than they’ll spend in school from kindergarten through 9th grade!
 Birth to 5 years old is the most critical period of brain development for humans.
 It is a disservice not to maximize this time.
 Communities will benefit from investments in high quality care starting in infancy.
 As part of that investment, we must begin to educate, pay, and value early educators as professionals.

 To connect, develop, and represent Arkansas early childhood care and education professionals.
 In doing so, we elevate the diversity, equity, and vibrancy of the profession and to ultimately promote high-quality care and education for all Arkansas children & families.